energetic and often incoherent - director Simon Fellows

 We first meet Alice (Maggie Grace) running through a London subway fleeing from a couple of dudes in suits for reasons which will become clear soon enough.
-Recklessly Alice runs into the street and gets run down by a cab driven by Whitey (Danny Dyer), who is obsessed with time and is late for an important date.
-Fortunately Alice is a sturdy girl and sustains little damage outside of a nasty bump on the head which does have the side effect of making her lose memory.
+Recklessly, Alice runs into the street and gets run down by a cab driven by Whitey (Danny Dyer), who is obsessed with time and is late for an important date.
+Fortunately Alice is a sturdy girl and sustains little damage outside of a nasty bump on the head which does have the side effect of making her lose her memory.

-Though he’d rather not be bothered Whitey throws the kid in the back of the cab and continues on his journey which consists of trying to find a suitable gift for the blow out bash of a birthday party for crazed mobster Harry Hunt who is a bit of 'queen' (Nathaniel Parker).
+Though he’d rather not be bothered, Whitey throws the kid in the back of the cab and continues on his journey which consists of trying to find a suitable gift for the blow out bash of a birthday party for crazed mobster Harry Hunt who is a bit of a 'queen' (Nathaniel Parker).
 Whitey was also a doctor or a pharmacist at one time and as such has a bunch of drugs, some of which he gives Alice to help her regain fragments of her memory.

 Eventually Whitey has to leave Alice to her own devices as he has much to do to prepare for his important date and now with Alice on her own she embarks upon adventure after adventure in which she will meet all fashions of questionable

 will recognize from in some form or fashion from the

 original tale and some that I personally had no clue who

 they were supposed to be.
 In addition to so many others,

 we will meet Hattie (Bronagh Gallager) who is quite mad,